University of Canterbury: Canterbury College, 1873–1960

-Independence of the University of Canterbury, 1961–2010
+Independence, 1961–2009

 Until 1961, the university formed part of the University of New Zealand (UNZ), and issued degrees in its name.
 That year saw the dissolution of the federal system of tertiary education in New Zealand, and the University of Canterbury became an independent University awarding its own degrees.
 Upon the UNZ's demise, Canterbury Agricultural College became a constituent college of the University of Canterbury, as Lincoln College.
 Lincoln College became independent in 1990 as a full university in its own right and is now known as Lincoln University.